Ostorlab/KB/WEB_SERVICE/WEB/_POTENTIALLY/SSL_EXTENSION_BLEED/description.md

-The application is detected to be vulnerable to SSL Extension Bleed, a type of vulnerability that exploits improper handling of SSL/TLS extensions during the handshake process.
+SSL Extension Bleed is a vulnerability that exploits improper handling of SSL/TLS extensions during the handshake process.
+It can lead to the exposure of sensitive information, such as plaintext data from previous connections, session keys, or even private keys.

-SSL Extension Bleed can lead to the exposure of sensitive information, including plaintext data from previous connections, session keys, or even private keys.
-Attackers can exploit this vulnerability in the following ways:
+This vulnerability allows attackers to:

-- **Information Disclosure:** An attacker can extract sensitive information from memory, such as SSL session keys or plaintext data previously transmitted over the same SSL connection.
-This poses a significant risk, especially if sensitive user data is exposed.
+- **Extract Sensitive Information:** Attackers can access data stored in memory, potentially revealing SSL session keys or plaintext data transmitted over earlier SSL connections.

-- **Session Hijacking:** If session keys are disclosed, attackers can potentially hijack existing SSL sessions, gaining unauthorized access to user accounts or sensitive data.
+- **Hijack Sessions:** If session keys are disclosed, attackers may gain unauthorized access to existing SSL sessions, allowing them to access user accounts or sensitive information without permission.